HMAS Kanimbla (C78): World War II

 She arrived back in Sydney on 2 April 1943, was converted to a Landing Ship Infantry (LSI) and commissioned into the Royal Australian Navy as HMAS Kanimbla on 1 June 1943.
 She received the pennant number C78.
 In this configuration, she could carry 1,280 troops, and carried up to 22 LCVPs, plus two Landing Craft Mechanised.

 The ship earned five battle honours for her wartime service: "New Guinea 1944", "Leyte Gulf 1944", "Lingayen Gulf 1945", "Borneo 1945", and "Pacific 1945".

 Post-war

 Kanimbla paid off at Sydney on 25 March 1949 and was returned to her owners on 13 December 1950 after being converted back by the Cockatoo Docks & Engineering Company with the ship subsequently bringing European migrants to Australia and later taking Australian tourists to Japan and other parts of Asia.
 In 1961, the ship was sold to the Pacific Transport Company and renamed Oriental Queen.
 For the next three years, the ship was chartered to transport pilgrims between Indonesia and Jeddah.
 In 1964, Oriental Queen was chartered by a Japanese shipping company and served as a liner on the Yokohama – Guam route.
 The vessel was later sold outright to the Japanese charterer.
 Oriental Queen's career ended in 1973, with the ship's sale to Taiwanese breakers for scrapping.

 Legacy

 The suburb of Kanimbla in Cairns was named after the ship.
+In 1958 a container ship named kanimbla was launched by Bulkships.